dataninja01/FinancialProduct-Recommender/README.md

 ```
 ### Operations and Monitoring
 ```
-Monitoring and Visualization - Prometheus and Grafana Kubernetes for Distributed Computing
+Monitoring and Visualization - Prometheus and Grafana, Pusher? [] Kubernetes for Distributed Computing
 Kubeflow to manage distributed env
 AI Ethics - We do not calculate personal data in our recommendation engine to guard against bias